Gray-Box Nonlinear Feedback Optimization: Design of the Gray-Box Controller

-Our proposed feedback controller iteratively adjusts control inputs by using real-time output measurements.
-The update direction is constructed by adaptively fusing an inexact gradient from the approximate sensitivity $\hat{H}_k$ and a gradient estimate based on stochastic exploration.
+Our proposed feedback optimization controller solves \eqref{eq:opt_original} by iteratively adjusting inputs based on real-time output measurements.
+The update direction is constructed by adaptively fusing an inexact gradient from the approximate sensitivity $\hat{H}_k$ and a gradient estimate through stochastic exploration.
 The update rules are